Burger King products: Trends

 The company is not above following trends within the fast food and fast casual industry; two examples of this can be seen in some of its former products.
 The company's first wrap product, called a BK Wrapper, was introduced in North America as a breakfast option in April 2008, with a lunch/dinner version offered in September 2008.
 These products were in response to industry trends towards products that are easier to consume on the go, and to trends that began in 2007 regarding smaller foods.
 Originally a limited time offer, the lunch/dinner version of this product was sold as a regional item through late 2009, when they were eliminated due to weakening sales.
 The 2009 introduction of BK Burger Shots, Burger King's version of sliders, was part of a wider trend in the restaurant industry for this type of sandwich.
 European locations sell them as the BK Six Pack.
 In the United States they are based on the Burger Bundles/Burger Buddies products of the 1980s, which were originally inspired by the similar products sold at White Castle and Krystal.
+In Thailand, a burger described as the "Real Cheeseburger" was created with no meat and 20 slices of cheese as part of a fast food trend to create items with the goal of having appeal on social media.